 - Hot marzipan can look a bit like cake batter – when checking if the cake is fully baked double check by poking the skewer in a few places – if some areas come out clean then the cake is ready to come out of the oven

 Frequently Asked Questions

 The answer to this question varies depending on whether you are making a traditional Christmas cake or a last-minute Christmas cake.

 Traditional Christmas cakes should be made at least 4 weeks in advance.
 The cake needs time for the flavours to mature and it must be fed alcohol at least 3 times over the space of a few weeks to help ramp up the richness and those festive flavours.

-If that all seems like too much hassle, then consider my easy recipe.
+If that all seems like too much hassle, then consider my easy marzipan Christmas cake recipe.
 It is a much simpler affair.
 There is no need for maturing or feeding.
-Instead, it can and should be eaten straight away.
-Though it will last easily for at least a week.
+Instead, it can and should be eaten straight away, so make it on Christmas Eve.
+It will last easily for at least a week.